Support Independence Today- CLICK

 Meet Our Founder

-With service dog Beckett by her side, Janie continues to prove that true independence is not about moving alone; it’s about strolling forward, together. “ With SD Beckett at my side, I am self-reliant.” -Janie
+With service dog Beckett by her side, Janie proves that independence isn’t about moving alone; it’s about moving forward together.
+Janie shares with a smile, “With SD Beckett at my side, I am self-reliant”.

 words from our community and why we do what we do!